 Annual fee: $0

-Best travel rewards credit card
+Best rewards credit card in Canada

 At a glance: The American Express Cobalt card impresses with some of the highest earn rates on top spending categories like “eats and drinks,” which includes any spends at from grocery stores to coffee shops to food delivery.
 Plus, the travel points are easy to redeem, and you have more redemption options to choose from than with other travel cards in Canada.